surniaulula/wpsso/readme.txt

 = 4.14.0-dev.1 =

-(2018/09/24) Include the 'product:price:amount' and 'product:price:currency' meta tags for each product variation, if available.
+(2018/09/24) Added the Open Graph 'product:price:amount' and 'product:price:currency' meta tags for each product variation, if available.

 = 4.13.1 =